jierui-cell/sedimix/README.md

 Once you have:

 - Pulled the Singularity image
-- Downloaded any required pre-built indices
+- Downloaded any required pre-built indices for Centrifuge or Kraken2
 - Built the human reference genome index

  you can run *sedimix* in four simple steps: